PPPSONAL/php_emp_assignment/readmeAngular.md

 Observables - observable as an interface to handle a variety of common asynchronous operations.
 Subscription - the role comes in to the picture when observable is created.
-Operator - is pure functions that take observables as input and output is also an observable Subject - Subject is an observable  that can multicast.
-I.e talks to many observers.
+Operator - is pure functions that take observables as input and output is also an observable Subject - Subject is an observable  that can multicast. i.e talks to many observers.
 Suppose we have a button  with an events listener.
 The function attached to the event using addEventlistener is called every time when user clicks on the button.
 Similar functionality goes to Subject too.
 ```

 What id the diff in observables and promise